kentnf/VirusDetect/tools/readme.md

    apply patched genus table, only ~8000 unclassified virus need to be search using word search and blast search method (about half day)

-##5. move the patched file into bin folder, then run classification again
+####5. move the patched file into bin folder, then run classification again
    $ viral_DB_prepare.pl -t category -c 1 gbvr*.gz

-6. unique the classified virus
+####6. unique the classified virus

-   $ viral_DB_prepare.pl -t unique input_virus.fasta
+	$ perl viral_DB_prepare.pl -t unique input_virus.fasta

+This is the last step of classication of virus, the unique virus sequences could be used as reference of VirusDetect program after create index for bwa and blast

-*7.if the output vrl_genbank.txt has been manually changed
+####7.if the output vrl_genbank.txt has been manually changed

+The classification result of this pipline may contain very limited errors.
+For any specific reason or specific project, user may need to correct or update the classication for only several virus.
+First, just correct the classification information in vrl_genbank.txt.
+Then run script:

-   $ viral_DB_prepare.pl -t refine [no parameters]
+	$ viral_DB_prepare.pl -t refine

-   * output is like vrl_Bacteria_all.fasta.new
+The sequence file will be updated according to vrl_genbank.txt, and the updated sequences will be named like 'vrl_Bacteria_all.fasta.new'.